As more destinations create and promote holiday events, more options are available for tour groups looking to get away

 While other major holidays like Fourth of July and Memorial Day may seem like good travel opportunities, there aren’t many destinations standing out in the crowd for these.
 “Destinations would be competing with a lot of local hometown events that tourists want to participate in,” said Cline.
 The good news is that there are plenty of regional holiday events for groups to enjoy during these times of year.
 “Many groups will look for events in their close drive market,” said Cline.
 Destinations looking to create and market a new event should target nearby areas, as groups will strongly consider visiting, since they won’t have to travel too far from home.

-Holiday Song and Dance
+Holiday Travel Song and Dance

 While music and performances are big factors for many holiday trips and packages, they are not the only elements that lure visitors.
 For example, U.S. Tours offers a package for the Christmas Tree lighting ceremony in Bethlehem, said Cline, and music is not a key factor in that.
 There is also a package for Veterans Day in Branson, where groups can enjoy the parade and vets can actually march in the procession.

 Tour groups can also celebrate by taking vacations centered on holiday prep.
 “Christmas shopping in New York has always been big,” said Cline.
-It all kicks off with the Macy’s Thanksgiving Day Parade, another big draw for travelers, followed by weeks of merriment through the middle of December, as people purchase gifts and take in the holiday decor.
+It all kicks off with the Macy’s Thanksgiving Day Parade, another big draw for travelers, followed by weeks of merriment through the middle of December, as people purchase gifts and take in the holiday décor.

 Spread the Joy

 As most seasoned travelers know, the holidays are a busy time to be on the road.
-Despite the uptick in travel, hundreds of groups still venture to top holiday destinations every year to revel in unique celebrations.
+Despite the uptick in holiday travel, hundreds of groups still venture to top holiday destinations every year to revel in unique celebrations.
 This is thanks to more cities and tour operators promoting their holiday-linked events, said Cline.
 As more events are built, the options for groups continue to grow, allowing visitors to experience a different festival or concert every year.
 Go ahead and grab the crew and get ready for jubilant extravaganzas across the country and around the world.